 The story was originally told by Carroll to Alice, Lorins, and Edith Liddell; Henry George Liddell’s daughters on a picnic in July 1862.
 Alice asked Carroll to write out the stories for her to which he responded by giving her a hand-lettered collection titled Alice’s Adventures Under Ground.
 A visitor visited the Liddell home, saw the Storybook and advised Carroll to publish it.
 Carroll revised the hand letters, expanded them and this classic was born.

 The book appeared at a time when children’s literature was generally about teaching moral lessons.
 Critics were harsh on the book and failed to appreciate the nonsense that so captivated young children.
 But Carrol understood how children’s minds worked, and the way he turned logic on its head appealed to them.
 The work gained so much popularity, leading Carroll to write consequent books in the series like “Through the Looking-Glass, and “What Alice Found There.”
 The book has also inspired numerous theatrical performances, ballets, and films.

 8. To the Lighthouse

-To the Lighthouse is a novel by American author, Virginia Woolf.
+To the Lighthouse is a novel by the British author, Virginia Woolf.
 The novel is centered around the Ramsay Family, as well as their visits to the Isle of Skye in Scotland between 1910 and 1920.

 The novel includes little dialogues and almost no direct action; instead, most of the book is written as thoughts and observation.
 “To the Lighthouse” is often cited as an example of the literary technique of multiple focalizations.
 The book follows and extends the tradition of modernist novelists like James Joyce and Marcel Proust.